Logo

 Maria Mitchell held this position until her death in 1889.

-Maria Mitchell died of brain disease on June 28,1889, at the age of 70 in Lynn, Massachusetts.
+Maria Mitchell died of brain disease on June 28,1889, in Lynn, Massachusetts at the age of 70.

 Maria Mitchell was buried in Lot 411, in Prospect Hill Cemetery, Nantucket.

-An organization, the Maria Mitchell Association, was established in Nantucket to preserve the sciences on the island and Mitchell's work.
+The Maria Mitchell Association was established to promote the sciences on Nantucket and preserve the legacy of Mitchell's work.

-Maria Mitchell was made a National Women's History Month Honoree for 1989 by the National Women's History Project and was inducted into the National Women's Hall of Fame in 1994.
+In 1989, Maria Mitchell was named a National Women's History Month Honoree by the National Women's History Project and was inducted into the National Women's Hall of Fame in 1994.

-Maria Mitchell authored three popular articles for Hours at Home, Century, and The Atlantic.
+Maria Mitchell authored three articles for Hours at Home, Century, and The Atlantic.